(+20) 102 800 2828 [email protected]

 The Triad

-The triad established based on the family structure: father, mother, son.
+The triad is established based on the family structure: father, mother, and son.
 It seems to obey the need to group local gods around the primary GodGodd brings religion closer to the simple people, to whom the theological systems were excessively complex.
 It seems that this system started in the Middle Kingdom.

 The primary triads were as follows: